Dead-Dragon/issues/README.md

-# Example
+# Bugs & Suggestions
-Example Repo for Broke Protocol Errors And Suggestions
+Repo for Broke Protocol Errors And Suggestions, Visit 'Issues' to submit a bug or suggestion